Trankdev/EV-RL-Honours-Project/README.md

 Repository for EV RL Honours project work
 ----------------------------------------------

 Configs - Stores hyperparameters and experiment configuration files (.yaml).
-Defines model, algorithm, observation, reward, and training settings.
+        - Defines model, algorithm, observation, reward, and training settings.
 Used as input to training and evaluation scripts

 Evaluations - Where past evaluations are saved.

 Experiments - Stores results from training runs.
-Subfolders follow the format: AgentName_Kvalue_Zvalue_seed_date_misc.
-Each experiment typically contains: models/ (saved checkpoints), logs/ (training metrics), configs/ (used configuration files)
+            - Subfolders follow the format: AgentName_Kvalue_Zvalue_seed_date_misc.
+            - Each experiment typically contains:
+              - models/ (saved checkpoints)
+              - logs/ (training metrics)
+              - configs/ (used configuration files)

 Scenarios - Contains all SUMO scenario files.
+Each scenario is stored in its own folder
+          - Includes:
+            - .net.xml (road network)
-Each scenario is stored in its own folder, Includes: .net.xml (road network), .rou.xml (traffic demand).
-May include multiple demand files for the same network
+            - .rou.xml (traffic demand) - May include multiple demand files for the same network

 Scripts - contains Evaluation, Training and Utils sub folders
   - Training - Used to train the agent (e.g. MAPPO or DQN).
 Produces trained models, logs, and configuration files.